Everything you need to know about the debate over the $15 minimum wage - Local News 8

 Everything you need to know about the debate over the $15 minimum wage

-House Democrats have included a minimum wage hike in their latest Covid relief bill, although opposition among some Senate Democrats means it is not at all clear they will have the votes to pass it.
+House Democrats have included a minimum wage hike in their latest Covid relief bill, although a ruling from the Senate parliamentarian means it can’t be included in the final package.

 The argument about income inequality, which is growing in the US, is central to the widespread effort to raise the minimum wage.

-Note: This story has been updated to reflect that the minimum wage increase will not be included in the Senate version of the stimulus.